 About Our Balms

 Our handmade moisturizing balms are inspired by the unique Southern Californian landscape.
 Our scents are gender-neutral and our products are entirely multi-purpose.
-They are free of any added chemicals and can be used as moisturizer, for chapped lips, as eye cream, for dry cuticles, etc, etc. Guys like to use it for their beards.
+They are free of any added chemicals and can be used as moisturizer, for chapped lips, as eye cream, for dry cuticles and hands, etc. Guys like to use it for their beards.
 Ladies have used it to take off makeup.
 Rock climbers say it's great after an intense session.
 Again, multi-purpose.

 We're completely transparent with our ingredients.
 What you see on the label is what you get.
-Organic coconut oil and beeswax** are the main ingredients.
+Organic coconut oil and beeswax* are the main ingredients.
 They are both natural protectants that soothe and hydrate the skin and, along with vitamin e, jojoba, and olive oil, create the nourishing, velvety smooth, soothing base of each balm.
 Each balm is scented with an infusion of California native plants grown in our own backyards along with high quality essential oils. **

 The best part? $1 of every balm sold is donated a nonprofit with an environmental, conservationist mission at its core.
 Because climate change is real, contrary to what our current government may think.
 Past donations have gone to the Sierra Club

-Once upon a time, two ladies met on a hike and decided that they would be the best of friends.
-They bonded over nature, more hikes, Ireland, cooking sessions, farm visits, and resolved that one day they would start up a project that combined their mutual passions for locavorism and the great outdoors.
-Four years later, Lady Angeles was born.
+Once upon a time, two ladies met on a Meetup hike in the Santa Monica mountains and became fast friends.
+They bonded over nature, more hikes, a trip to Ireland, cooking sessions, farm visits, and resolved that one day they would start up a project that combined their mutual passions for locavorism and the great outdoors.
+Four years later, in 2017, Lady Angeles was born.

 Clarissa Wei is a proud Los Angeles native who moonlights as a freelance journalist and writer.
 She used to be a volcano trekking guide in Nicaragua, has swam with hammerhead sharks, and backpacked through a dozen (and counting) provinces in China to document the food and culture.
 California, though, will always be home.
 She enjoys night hikes at Echo Mountain in Altadena, salsa dancing in Alhambra, and dreams of one day hijacking all the lawns in Los Angeles to grow food and native plants.
 The goal: to decrease our dependency on harmful agriculture and help restore our native pollinator populations.